johnnymatthews/blog/2025-05-05-the-shitty-truth-about-stablecoins/the-shitty-truth-about-stablecoins.md

 <!--   Kinda.
 There's lots of debate about this. -->
 <!--   Having no-one control the pipes is good.
 Privacy and stabilty for all. -->
 <!--   But harder to control means harder to stop the bad guys from doing bad stuff. -->

+Enter stablecoins: digital assets pegged to fiat currencies that promise to _revolutionnize payments_.
+Web3 maximalists have been going on and on about how crypto is gonna change the world and all that business, and they've mostly been wrong.
+However, stablecoins have become the latest lightning rod in debates about sanctions, financial privacy, and who get to control the money pipes.
+Thing is, this technology isn't some magic bullet for sanctions evasion, nor is it the apocalyptic threat to regulation and order that policymakers fear.

 <!--   But both sides are wrong: -->
 <!--     stablecoins aren't a sancations-evading silver bullet -->
 <!--     it's also not an apocalyptic threat to regulatory order -->